 Her journey demonstrates different ways to survive the demands of IBDP as one of the world’s most challenging academic programs.
 As global education is battled by the fittest, or what scholars call “survivors”, Hyo Sang assured herself of a balanced mental and physical strength.
-Also, she highly valued time management and consistency to maintain her spot on top rank while still being able to live her life to the fullest without neglecting her passion.
+She highly valued time management and consistency to maintain her spot on top rank while still being able to live her life to the fullest without neglecting her passion.
 Indeed, Hyo Sang Kwak is an epitome of a Monarch’s intellectual versatility.

 “There are posters about grit and growth mindset on the walls of the classrooms, the hallways, and every corner of the school.
-Being constantly reminded about the difference of growth and fixed mindset, I am influenced every day to readjust my behavior and attitude towards my studies in a more growth mindset perspective.
+Being constantly reminded about the difference of growth and fixed mindset, I am influenced everyday to readjust my behavior and attitude towards my studies in a more growth mindset perspective.
 I like placing my best effort in the things I do, I am a perfectionist, and I am really fond of dancing.
-Among Southville’s 5Cs, Commitment to Achieve and Creativity is what I exemplified the most.
+Among Southville’s 5Cs, Commitment to Achieve and Creativity are what I exemplified the most.
 Mental and physical well being are directly linked to academic success as studying requires stamina and focus.”

 – Hyo Sang Kwak